Introduction to Polytunnels

 Whatever you normally grow outside will be suitable for a polytunnel, depending on the size of growth and your polytunnel type.
 With the increase of temperatures, we have looked at, you may also be able to grow more exotic fruits – this will vary depending on your location.

 Examples of what you might be able to grow or improve; strawberries, melons, kiwis, figs, peaches, nectarines, and even grapes.

 Which Vegetables Can I Plant a Polytunnel?

 Similarly to fruits, you can extend your current range of vegetable produce, to one’s suited to hotter climates.
 And of course, you will increase the size and yield or your current crops.

-Some examples of what you can grow; peppers, chillies, sweet potatoes, cucumbers, aubergines (eggplants), sweet corn, spinach, lettuce, winter lettuce, onion, carrots, tomatoes, parsnip, garlic, cauliflower and more.
+Some examples of what you can grow; peppers, chilies, sweet potatoes, cucumbers, aubergines (eggplants), sweet corn, spinach, lettuce, winter lettuce, onion, carrots, tomatoes, parsnip, garlic, cauliflower and more.

 Which herbs I can plant in the polytunnel?

 Some examples of herbs you can grow; rosemary, marjoram, sage, oregano, thyme, coriander and basil, and other herbs that thrive in a warm and humid environment.
 Not only herbs taste and smell good, but they can also help to repel pests and improve the growth of other crops in the tunnel.